easydeze/easydeze/README.md

 ### Hi there 👋
-I am an undergraduate at Rice University studying Computer Science and Mathematics, with a minor in Global Health Technologies.
+I am an undergraduate at Rice University studying Computer Science and Mathematics.
 <!--
 **easydeze/easydeze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.